-I grew up outside of Seattle on a point of land surrounded by a deep cold lake- it rained constantly.
+I grew up outside of Seattle on a point of land surrounded by a deep cold lake.
+It rained constantly.
 I was completely happy outside in my imaginative life.
-I like to make essential things out of forest materials I found under towering free trees, it was always fragrantly fresh.
-Until after dark sometimes, we explored along paths at the lake’s edge, traveling to other houses through blackberry bushes and under cedar boughs.
-I don't think of these things although I am inseparable from these places that imprinted on my early imagination.
+As a kid I liked to make things out of forest materials I found under the towering fir trees.
+Until after dark, we explored on paths along Immense Lake Washington, traveling to each other’s houses past armored blackberry thickets and under cedar boughs.
+I am inseparable from these places that imprinted firmly on my early imagination.

 Lopez Island, in the San Juan archipelago, has been my home for nearly thirty years and remains a place of tranquility and restoration.
 Like my childhood home, this place has also shaped what I make and how I make it.
-Lopez Island is a bounded, rocky landscape with a meandering edge shaped by glaciation and tidal force- a unique terrain dominated by tall fir trees- a place where the sky rolls everything off the Pacific Ocean right over our roof.
+Geographically, Lopez Island is a bounded, rocky landscape with a meandering edge shaped by glaciation and tidal force.
+It is a unique terrain also dominated by very tall fir trees and a place where the sky rolls everything off the Pacific Ocean right over our roof.

-Mostly I am motivated by my own innate bearings, When I work in the studio I am interested in the material’s inherent qualities and pay attention to tensional encounters between forms as they are in any given moment- how something is left lying or brought into proximity with other shapes.
-Ongoing installation work, 227 Life Preservers, Stacked and STUMP are inventive arrangements of objects- multiples accumulating into new form, using what is at hand.
+Mostly I am motivated by my own innate bearings, When I work in the studio I am interested in the material’s inherent qualities and pay attention to tensional encounters between various materials as they are in any given moment.
+I am engaged by how something is left lying or brought into proximity with other things and shapes.
+Ongoing installation work, 227 Life Preservers, Stacked and STUMP are inventive arrangements of objects- multiples accumulating into new form, using what has been collected and is at hand.

-Made in a series titled "Fete du Cellules", the multiples of cast glass “rounds” can be seen through both a playful and a serious perspective as non-scientific imaginations of invented microscopic histories.
-The qualities of these round castings suggest blobby qualities of beached jellyfish and also the state of frozen puddles beginning to thaw and revealing an imbedded intricate past.
+Made in a series titled "Fete du Cellules", multiples of cast glass “rounds” can be seen through both a playful and serious perspective as non-scientific imaginations of invented microscopic histories.
+The qualities of these clear glass castings suggest blobby jellyfish and also the state of frozen puddles beginning to thaw and revealing imbedded intricate content.

-I produce prints on and off a large Ettan press.
+I draw with graphite and produce prints on and off a large Ettan press.
 My approach to printmaking is an inventive process.
-I am excited that the press brings unpredictable depth into flat space by merging shapes and mark making into composite layers under 6,000 pounds of pressure.
-Always the press itself has something to say in the process of printing and each layer brings a welcome departure from my initial intention.
-As with printmaking, the work I make resolves itself somewhere between my intention and lack of it.
-This "somewhere" is a place an authentic art can reveal itself- although this is not possible to predict, I can place things in some kind of alignment where it might happen.
+I am excited that the press brings unpredictable depth into flat space by merging shape and markmaking into composite layers under 6,000 pounds of pressure.
+Always the press itself has something to say in the process of printing.
+Each additional layer brings a welcome departure from my initial intention.